coderdojo-japan/coderdojo.jp/README.md

 ### About Logos and Photos

 The images, including logos and photos in [Top page](http://coderdojo.jp/), are not published under the following License.
-Contact the owner of them before using them. :relieved:
+Contact its owner, like the maintainer of linked external website, before using them. :relieved:

 ### About Source Codes